This is the time of year when everyone comes out with their lists of, “Best Golf Gifts for Dads and Grads.”

 That’s another story.

-For me, the worst Father’s Day golf gift was a roll of “golf toilet paper,” which was simply a cheap roll of toilet tissue probably marked up 1000% because it had some lame line about, “the 19th hole” imprinted on it.
+For me, the worst golf gift was the above roll of “golf toilet paper,” which was simply a cheap roll of toilet tissue probably marked up 1000% because it had some lame line about, “the 19th hole” imprinted on it.

 Clever, I know.

 Needless to say, it has never been used (but it does sit under the sink in case of emergencies).

 I’ve also received…

 - a “golf ball personalizer” clamp, which was great at mangling expensive golf balls…

 - a monocular “golf scope,” which required an advanced knowledge of triangulation to use it…

 - a few “executive desk sets” from different companies, yet all had a golf ball-shaped clock and a golf club- or golf flag-shaped pen.